 Areas below that relate to local committees have been extracted and presented together in Appendix E section 5 for ease.

-'Central Team' refers to governance provided from employees within the central team, including Regional Directors of Education, Head of HR, Head of Finance, CEO, COO, etc.
+'Central Team' refers to governance provided from employees within the central team, including CEO, COO, CEdO, Head of Governance, Head of Finance, Head of HR, etc.

 Key: